NOAA-GSL/iHub/expo/FAQ.md

 Contact Joaquin.Felix@noaa.gov for poster printing if you plan to make a new poster.
 Please help manage his time by contacting him at least a few days before the EXPO day.
 For more information about poster printing, visit [this web page](https://sites.google.com/d/1_T2ZiJZvRHz5xZ7B_-1mBj_FiGl6ZwZ-/p/1XaDmd5sycp3QpdI-MGx-7qyJFrMt8JEz/edit).

 ### 14. Who should I contact if I have any further questions?
-For any further questions, please contact: iHub.gsl at noaa.gov or post them at the [EXPO](https://app.slack.com/client/E07JCDR0CG7/C0874BN97R9) slack channel.
+For any further questions, please contact: iHub.gsl at noaa.gov or post at the [EXPO](https://app.slack.com/client/E07JCDR0CG7/C0874BN97R9) slack channel.